iqea-ai/duckdb-snowflake/docs/AUTHENTICATION.md

 **Note**: For both Auth0 and Okta, ensure the token's `sub` or `email` claim matches the Snowflake user's `LOGIN_NAME`.

-## 3. Key Pair Authentication
+## 3. Key Pair Authentication (Tested)

 Use RSA key pairs for secure, password-less authentication.
+This is the recommended method for production environments and programmatic access.

 **Basic Key Pair (Unencrypted Private Key):**